Imagine you were a well-crafted piece of content. The blog is your oyster; your content is visible to all.

 It’s not uncommon for earlier posts in your budding business blog career to simply lack necessary keywords.

-Perhaps the content creation process wasn’t aligned with SEO back in the day, or the bloggers creating the content weren’t aware that their inclusion was necessary at the time.
+Perhaps the content creation process wasn’t aligned with SEO back in the day, or the bloggers creating the content weren’t aware that their inclusion was necessary.

 As our businesses grow and improve, so do our processes.
 Additionally, once highly relevant keywords can become less relevant and less used.

-Understanding this, we can review our old content without bias and analyse how impactful the primary keyword of each post is.
+With this in mind, review older posts without bias and analyse how impactful each post’s primary keyword still is.
+Check whether the keyword still has search demand, whether the post currently ranks for it, and whether related terms could strengthen the topic.
 If it’s no longer relevant, we can reframe the content to include a new keyword.

 The result should be the old foundations of the post with a fresh new coat of keywords.

-This blog content audit is also the perfect opportunity to pay closer attention to keyword placement and density, ensuring you don’t overoptimise in the process.
+This blog content audit is also the perfect opportunity to pay closer attention to keyword placement and density, ensuring you don’t overoptimise.

 Fix Structure and Formatting Issues